schmosbyyy/ai-anime-dating/SEGMENT_INSTRUCTIONS.md

     },
     {
-      "text": "With no signs of struggle and no immediate suspects, the case went cold.", "visual_representation_of_text": "A detective stands in front of a corkboard filled with photos and notes about Linda's case, his face weary.
+      "text": "With no signs of struggle and no immediate suspects, the case went cold.", "visual_representation_of_text": "A detective stands in front of a corkboard filled with photos and notes about Linda’s case, his face weary.
 The room is dimly lit, symbolizing the dead end in the investigation."
     }
   ],
   "script_scene_style": "hyper-realistic with muted tones and harsh lighting" }
 ```
 **Explanation:**

-- Segmentation: Eight segments capture key visual moments, each with a vivid description that brings the scene to life.
+- Segmentation: Eight segments capture distinct visual moments, from Linda’s diner exit to the investigation’s end.
-- Visual Descriptions: Each "visual_representation_of_text" provides a clear, detailed image for generation.
+- Visual Descriptions: Each provides a clear, evocative image enhancing the narrative.
-- Global Style: "hyper-realistic with muted tones and harsh lighting" ensures a consistent, gritty atmosphere.
+- Global Style: "hyper-realistic with muted tones and harsh lighting" maintains a gritty mystery tone.
-- Modifier: Applied to the scream segment to heighten its eerie mood.
+- Modifier: Applied to the scream segment to heighten its eerie impact.
-## Example 2
+### Example 1

 **Input:**

 "The old house creaked as the wind howled outside.
 Inside, Sarah lit a candle and opened an ancient book.
 Shadows danced on the walls as she read aloud.
 Suddenly, the room grew cold, and a faint whisper echoed from the hallway."